One of the first and easiest steps you can take with your finances is to create a personal budget calendar.

 - Help you tackle any debt faster

-Calendars are great as they help you to visually notice when things are due to avoid late payments.
+Calendars are great as they help you to visually notice when things are due to avoid late payments and can be much simpler than budgeting software.
 Since more than a quarter of millennials had their checking accounts overdrawn, this could be one way to combat the panic of late payments.

 Steps To Create Your Own Budget Calendar

 Creating your own budget calendar is actually quite simple and you can accomplish a simple one in just a few steps.
 If aren’t sure how to start at all, I’d recommended checking out our budgeting 101 article.

 - Find, make, buy or create a calendar.
 This may be a physical paper copy, an app on your phone or an online calendar on a program like excel.
 Just make sure it’s laid out in a monthly format with the dates and plenty of space.